Insights from Google’s John Mueller: Key Lessons for SEOs

 • Google Quality Updates may affect crawling and indexing.

-Any changes made after updates affect more than just search positions.
+Changes made after updates affect more than just search positions.
 They also impact crawling and indexing.
 John Mueller reminded us of this on Mastodon:

 John Mueller: Google Quality Updates may affect crawling and indexing